-While all students who attend Clark Atlanta University on a four-year scholarship are included in our scholar community, all students within the University may apply to pursue the Honors Program curriculum through our prestigious Isabella T. Jenkins Honors Program.
+While all students who attend Clark Atlanta University on a four-year scholarship are included in our scholar community, all students within the University may apply to pursue honors-level curriculum through our program.
 Class discussion, question and answer sessions, organized debates, student-initiated research projects and presentations by groups and individuals help Honors Program students become self-directed.
 Students are encouraged to develop their personalities and to pursue non-academic interests.

-Students within the Honors and Scholars Program are expected to consistently demonstrate high character and good judgement; provide regular service to the University, the Honors and Scholars Program, and the community; and regularly participate in planned and mandatory program activities.
+Students within the University Honors and Scholars Program are expected to consistently demonstrate high character and good judgement; provide regular service to the University, the program, and the community; and regularly participate in planned and mandatory program activities.

-The honors curriculum is offered to students through the prestigious Isabella T. Jenkins Honors Program.
-Incoming and continuing students across the University may apply.
-Students pursuing the honors curriculum must successfully complete at least eight (8) Honors and Scholars Program courses and complete a senior thesis project in their major field or across two or three academic disciplines.
-Honors courses are offered to supplement the regular course offerings.
+Honors-level courses are offered to supplement the regular course offerings.
 They are more than accelerated; they are designed with the gifted student in mind.
-Typically, 15 to 20 students are enrolled in an honors course taught by a program-approved professor.
+Typically, 15 to 20 students are enrolled in an honors-level course taught by a program-approved professor.
 Students participating in this program have special opportunities to participate in scholarly projects, studies abroad, internships, conferences, and special research.

-Students who are recipients of four-year scholarships are automatically included in the Honors and Scholars Program.
-Students who are not recipients of four-year scholarships may apply to join the program by completing and returning an application by May 1.
+Students who are recipients of four-year scholarships are automatically included in the University Honors and Scholars Program.
+Students who are not recipients of four-year scholarships may apply to join the program by completing and returning an application by May 1st for fall consideration and December 1st for spring.
 All students interested pursuing the honors academic course of study must meet the following criteria: